 |Sony A6000« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony A6000|

 It is notable that the GH5 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6300 lacks such a headphone port.

 The GH5 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.

 Review summary: Sony A6300 vs Panasonic GH5

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Sony A6300 or the Panasonic GH5 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.